 SpeedSmart – An app for checking your internet speed.
 I recommend checking it before committing to booking long-term accommodations or signing up for a coworking space.

-Yahoo Weather App – It is very useful to know the weather where you are, and this app also sends you weather notifications every morning.
+Yahoo Weather App – Yahoo is still live and kicking.
+This app also sends you weather notifications every morning.
 I also use it to plan my weekend trips and making sure the location I have picked has good weather.

 VisaHQ – Great initial info on the visas needed depending on your passport.
 Always double check with other sources to make sure the information there is updated.